Ice and Snow Plan

 - During ice control operations abrasives and/or deicing/anti-icing chemicals will normally be applied within 100 feet of a controlled intersection, on bridges, overpasses and their approaches, and along curves and steep grades.
 Application of deicing/anti-icing chemicals may occur days prior to freezing conditions on designated snow routes.
 The Maintenance Director may alter this policy to address unique storm conditions.

-- The Public Works Department will not close streets during a snow/ice emergency.
-The Eugene Police Department may close streets temporarily to address accidents.
-The Public Works Department may provide barricades to Eugene Police for this purpose.
+- The Public Works Department will not close streets during an ice/snow emergency.
+The Eugene Police Department may close streets temporarily to address accidents or hazardous conditions.

 - Sand clean up operations will begin at the conclusion of the storm when streets become free of ice and snow, and the forecast does not call for more snow or ice within the next 24 hours.